a-kiru/quiver-mac/README.md

 ````

 Then open `http://localhost:<host_port>` in your browser, replacing `<host_port>`with any available port number on your machine.

+If you have any other problems building **quiver**, [open an
+issue](https://github.com/varkor/quiver/issues/new) detailing the problem and I'll try to help.

 ## Thanks to
 - [S. C. Steenkamp](https://www.cl.cam.ac.uk/~scs62/), for helpful discussions regarding the